ApostolosTsimogiannis/DS.2/Manual/README.md

 ## Introduction:

-The DS.2 is the second helicopter of the DS.Z RC Heli Project.
+The DS.2 is the second helicopter of the DS.X RC Heli Project.
 The helicopter was designed with the flowing goals:
 - Make a fully 3D capable RC helicopter.
 - The helicopter must be in the 550 to 600 class.
 - Be as light as possible.